You’d think a dog named Lucky,

 Disallowed defense because of his disease.

-[A] Done deaf to compete with the Dogs!
+[A] Done deal to compete with the Dogs!

 Distribute dinner to him as a better eat of hog maws.